DSharpPlus/DSharpPlus/docs/articles/commands/custom_context_checks.md

 This is the attribute that you will apply to the command method.

 ## Implementing the context check
 Now we're going to implement the logic which checks if the command is allowed to be executed.
 The interface `IContextCheck<T>` is used to define the check method.
 The `T` is the attribute that was applied to the command.
-In this case, it's the `DirectMessageUsageAttribute`, but it can be any check attribute - there can be multiple checks for one attribute.
+In this case, it's the `DirectMessageUsageAttribute`, but it can be any check attribute - if desired, there can be multiple checks for one attribute.

 If the check was successful, the method should return `null`.
 If it was unsuccessful, the method should return a string that will then be provided to `CommandsExtension.CommandErrored`.